Would you prefer another study location? Click here

 Students with mental health issues are advised to be at least 12 months into recovery before undertaking this course.

-You will also need to provide a police check and a working with children check prior to undertaking placement.
+You will also need to provide a police check, NDIS worker screening and a working with children check prior to undertaking placement.

 To be eligible for this qualification, you must successfully complete 15 units: 11 core and 4 elective.

 |CHCDIV001||Work with diverse people||40||$0.00|

 |CHCDIV002||Promote Aboriginal and/or Torres Strait Islander cultural safety||25||$0.00|